guinascimento/aritcaptcha/README.markdown

 	$ gem install aritcaptcha

-After the installation you can generate a simple numeric captcha inside a page:
+After the installation you can generate a simple arithmetic captcha inside a page:

 	<%= raw aritcaptcha_tag %>